What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 • Tahini sauce with lemon juice

-• Tabbouleh — parsley, tomato, bulgur, lemon
+• Tabbouleh, parsley, tomato, bulgur, lemon

 • Warm flatbread and hummus as part of a mezze spread

-• Lemon wedges — the acidity cuts through the richness perfectly
+• Lemon wedges, the acidity cuts through the richness perfectly

-Common Questions About Kibbeh
+Common Questions About Kubbeh

-How do you pronounce kibbeh?
+How do you pronounce kubbeh?

-Is kibbeh gluten-free?
+Is kubbeh gluten-free?

-Is kibbeh Halal?
+Is kubbeh Halal?

-Is kibbeh healthy?
+Is kubbeh healthy?

-Can I cook kibbeh from frozen?
+Can I cook kubbeh from frozen?